JiaxinSong/AI-project-Tic-tac-toe/tree_implement/README.md

      green means draw
 2. the numbers of turns of the game tree-based AI won

-size: 7x7            wining goal: 5 in a row       depth: 3     nodes of each layer: 15
+size: 7x7            winning goal: 5 in a row       depth: 3     nodes of each layer: 15
-size: 8x8            wining goal: 8 in a row       depth: 3     nodes of each layer: 10
+size: 8x8            winning goal: 8 in a row       depth: 3     nodes of each layer: 10
-size: 9x9            wining goal: 5 in a row       depth: 3     nodes of each layer: 12
+size: 9x9            winning goal: 5 in a row       depth: 3     nodes of each layer: 12
-size: 10x10          wining goal: 8 in a row       depth: 3     nodes of each layer: 9
+size: 10x10          winning goal: 8 in a row       depth: 3     nodes of each layer: 9
-size: 13x13          wining goal: 5 in a row       depth: 3     nodes of each layer: 8
+size: 13x13          winning goal: 5 in a row       depth: 3     nodes of each layer: 8

 sample(10*10):